Plan of Cuernavaca

-The Plan of Cuernavaca (Spanish: Plan de Cuernavaca) was a declaration made in Cuernavaca, Mexico on 25 May 1834 in opposition to reform measures by the liberal administration of Vice President Valentín Gómez Farías.
+In the history of Mexico, the Plan of Cuernavaca (Plan de Cuernavaca) was a declaration made in Cuernavaca on 25 May 1834 in opposition to reform measures by the liberal administration of Vice President Valentín Gómez Farías.
 Presumably the declaration was orchestrated by President Antonio López de Santa Anna in agreement with the high clergy.
 After the triumph of the Plan of Cuernavaca, all laws enacted by the progressives during ten months in office were repealed, the Pontifical and National University of Mexico was reopened, Congress was dissolved and the officials who implemented the reform measures were dismissed.
 Santa Anna's first dictatorship began.
 A year later, the conservative faction of the Congress approved the basis for the new constitution that gave rise to the centralist regime in Mexico.

 Background

 In March 1833, Antonio López de Santa Anna was elected for the first time as President and Valentín Gómez Farías as Vice-President of Mexico.
 They alternated leadership of the executive branch due to the frequent absences of Santa Anna, sometimes so that he could personally suppress uprisings, and other times to "restore his failing health."
 His pattern of attaining the presidency and then not serving was set for subsequent decades.

 While Vice President Gómez Farías was at the head of government, he implemented reform measures affecting the interests of both the army and the Catholic Church consistent with liberal ideas of equality before the law.
 Both institutions held special privileges (fueros).
 A law was proposed to expand the militias controlled by the States, which would relieve the federal budget which funded the army.
 This law, and a discussion about disposal of church property by the States, led to the rebellions of Escalada and Durán in support of "Religion and privileges."
 Santa Anna asked Congress for permission to take command of the army and combat the rebels.
 In response to these rebellions, in June 1833 Congress passed the Ley del Caso (Case Law) that ordered opponents of the reform regime into exile.

 In November 1833, Congress issued a decree that ordered dissolution of army corps that had rebelled against federal institutions.